tue-5AUA0/tue-5aua0.github.io/hpc_tutorial.md

 * `squeue -j <jobid> -o "%.18i %.9P %.8j %.8u %.2t %.10M %.6D %R %S"` shows the *estimated* time at which your job will run

 * `squeue -u <username>` gives an overview of your currently active jobs

+* `scancel <jobid>` cancels a job such that it will no longer use your computational budget

+To analyze the system resources that are being used, you can open a new terminal and ssh into the compute node to run:

+* `top` gives an overview of CPU and memmory usage

+* `nvidia-smi` gives an overview of the GPU usage